Chia-Network/chia-docs/docs/coin-set-model/coin-set-vs-account.md

 #### Coin set

 Transactions might involve spending and creating many coins, so a programmer must think about the rules governing how coins may be spent, and how coins will interact with each other.
 This makes programming in Chia more difficult than in Ethereum.
-However, auditing is much easier in Chia (see [Section 4.8](/docs/04coin-set-model/clvm_vs_evm 'Section 4.8 CLVM vs EVM') for more info).
+However, auditing is much easier in Chia (see the [CLVM vs EVM page](/clvm-vs-evm) for more info).

 ---